isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 The parameter is expressed in seconds, so the example above will instruct the server to recycle declined leases after one hour.

-There are several statistics and hook points associated with the Decline handling procedure.
+There are several statistics and hook points associated with the decline handling procedure.
 The lease6_decline hook is triggered after the incoming DHCPDECLINE message has been sanitized and the server is about to decline the lease.
 The declined-addresses statistic is increased